Veterans Launching Ventures

 The certificate is offered in one of two formats: in-person or online.

-- In-person instruction is offered in either the spring semester or the fall semester.
+- In-person instruction is customarily offered in either the spring semester or the fall semester.
 All study materials are available online, and all homework is submitted online.
 In-person workshops are held on campus.
+Please note that since FDU is limiting the amount of people on campus due to COVID-19, the fall 2020 class is being offered virtually.

-- The online version of the course is offered in the winter intersession from January to March and has no in-person meetings.
+- The online version of the course is customarily offered during the winter intersession from January to March and over the summer.
+The online version has no in-person meetings.
 All study is completed online.
+Access to the use of a computer and internet is required.
 The curriculum is the same for both formats.

 What is the cost?